 When will the group meet?

-On the 3rd Thursday of each month for six months, from February 22 through July 19, 2018, at noon Eastern U.S. time, mediators will meet via Zoom (a video conferencing platform) for a 90-minute conversation facilitated by Michael Lang.
-(Note that the February meeting is actually on the 4th Thursday, to give people an extra week for joining the group.)
+On the 4th Wednesday of each month for six months, from September 26, 2018 through February 27, 2019, at 9:00 AM Pacific (noon Eastern), mediators will meet via Zoom (a video conferencing platform) for a 90-minute conversation facilitated by Michael Lang.

 How will it work?